jneeser/PyRocket/README.md

 ### Single section takes more than 10 seconds to solve

-This can either be caused by the solver not reaching a steady state solution or the times tep being set too small.
-In the case of non-convergence, the program will run continuously on one section.
-Abort the simulation and try again on a smaller time step.
+This can either be caused by the solver not reaching a steady state solution or the time step being set too small.
+Abort the simulation and try again with a different adaptive time step configuration.
+The function 'adaptive_time_step' in 'SectionThermalSim.py' is responsible for setting the time step based on the previous solution.
+For better convergence behaviour reduce the value of 'step_up' in the 'adaptive_time_step' function (default is 1.2).
-In the case of the time step being too small the program still runs as intended but very slowly.
-Increase the forefactor to the time_step variable in config.py.
-This might cause stability issue with the simulation.

 ### Fluid propery returned as 'None' type